ykh015/Zappos-Discount-Checker/README.md

 **Extras**

-1. Used GSON for JSON parsing
+1. Add Gson and android-support-v4 jar files
 2. APK file can be downloaded from the link